marcransome/pond/README.md

 ## Background

-Pond started life as a small idea: to group related shell environment variables and functions into named collections (_ponds_) and to provide a simple mechanism for controlling when those collections are made accessible in the shell environment.
+Pond started life as a small idea: to group related shell environment variables and functions into named collections (_ponds_) and to provide a simple mechanism for controlling when those collections are loaded into the shell environment.
 It does this by leveraging [autoloaded functions](https://fishshell.com/docs/current/index.html#autoloading-functions) as a means of encapsulating environment configuration and provides a simple set of subcommands to manage such configuration.

-📖 Read [The road to 1.0.0](https://github.com/marcransome/pond/wiki/The-road-to-1.0.0) for more historical context.

 ## Installation